GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 Run the following command to deploy:

-    gcloud preview app deploy app.yaml --promote
+    gcloud preview app deploy app.yaml

-The `--promote` flag says that this new deployment should start receiving all traffic (any previously deployed version would stop receiving traffic).
+The new deployment should start receiving all traffic, and any previously deployed version should stop receiving traffic.

 Now view the deployed app at `http://<your-project-id>.appspot.com/`.